 Turns out, they’re actually pretty similar.

-Co-marketing helps brands build a new audience, and get a new type of content in front of their audience.
-The most common form of co-marketing is for two companies who have similar audiences to work together on a piece of content, and promote that content to both audiences.
+The most common way to co-market is for two companies that have similar audiences to work together on a piece of content or campaign, and promote it to both audiences.

-This content -- ebook, webinar, templates, etc. -- typically sits behind a lead generation form to capture contact information.
+This content (e.g. ebook, webinar, template, etc.) typically sits behind a lead generation form to capture contact information.
 The goal is for both partners to share the downloads from the offer, thus getting twice the leads that they normally would.

 But that's not the only way to carry out a co-marketing campaign.
 Straying from the approach above, two partners might agree to host an event together and split the costs.
 Or, on a smaller scale, partners could agree to a series of guest blog posts on each other’s sites.

 The most important thing when deciding to do co-marketing with a certain partner, is to make sure the purpose and goal of the project is similar for both parties.
-If one partner wants leads, but another is looking for ticket sales to their annual event, you will be hard pressed to find a project that satisfies both needs.
+If one partner wants leads, but another is looking for ticket sales to their annual event, you'll be hard-pressed to find a project that satisfies both needs.

 How to Find the Right Co-Marketing Partners to Work With